How to Pay Your VAT Bill

 min read

-What are the VAT payment deadlines?
+What are the VAT payment deadlines in the UK?

 Most businesses file VAT returns quarterly.
 Payments are due one calendar month and seven days after the end of your VAT accounting period.
+For example, if your VAT quarter ends on March 31, your payment deadline would be May 7.

 Payments on Account (POA) regime